 11. Enjoy the views of the Catskills off to your right as you gently ascend toward Kempton Ledge.

 12. After about twenty minutes on the Blue Trail, you’ll arrive at Kempton Ledge, which is very well-marked, on your left.
-(Update July 12, 2014: Per Jules’ comment below, it might not be so well-marked anymore – which would be a shame.
+(Update July 12, 2014: Per Jules’ comment below – and since confirmed – it’s not so well-marked anymore, which is a real shame.
 That was one beautiful sign.
 The ledge, though, will still be easy to find – it’s that big, gorgeous, ledge-like ledge on your left.)
 Take some time to enjoy the gigantic view, clear across the Gunks to the Hudson Highlands.

 13. After you’ve sufficiently marinated your eyeballs in that view, head back the way you came on the Blue Trail.

 14. About five minutes after leaving Kempton Ledge, you’ll take your first right turn onto the intermittently yellow-blazed Millbrook Mtn Carriageway, which was marked during our visit in spring 2011 with a big ol’ sawhorse.
 (Jules of the Comments reports that the sawhorse is still there as of July 2014.
 Giddyup!
 And Siena reports that it’s now gone.
 Whoa.)
 Whether you see a yellow blaze or not, just take your first right turn.

 15. A couple of other trails will merge into the Millbrook Mtn.
 Carriageway, but just keep heading straight, or as straight as possible.

 16. About ten minutes after getting on the Millbrook Mtn.
 Carriageway, it dead-ends into the red-blazed Minnewaska Lake Loop.
 Take a right to head down to the water’s edge.

 17. The Red Trail takes you right down to the water, where you get some great views back across the lake.